DanishSayyed06/90daysofdevops/2026/day-30/day-30-images.md

 3. Compare `ubuntu` vs `alpine` — why is one much smaller?

+`Ubuntu` is a linux distribution designed for broad compatibility and ease of use, whereas `Alpine` is a security-oriented, minimalist distribution

 4. Inspect an image — what information can you see?

 <img width="1003" height="832" alt="WhatsApp Image 2026-06-13 at 8 41 39 PM (1)" src="https://github.com/user-attachments/assets/22d865d2-8590-44a7-a6e1-f20080640b09" />